dwks/PAlign/readme.md

 ### Download All Dataset
 If you are interested in the Dev-Set, you are welcome to download the full version of the PAPI dataset through Huggingface or Google Drive.

-We have released the PAPI dataset in Google Drive and Huggingface 🤗!
+We have released the PAPI dataset in Google Drive!

 **PAPI-300K**: the 300K datasets for PAPI, it include IPIP-NEO-120 and IPIP-NEO-300 Questionnaire, with 300K Subject's answer.
 - [Google Drive](https://drive.google.com/file/d/1KRhpTCwSMS47GYnmHwYRPnmxF6FOGYTf/view?usp=sharing)